The Fourth Protocol (1987)

 Although always a consummate pro, the quality of Caine's films had become increasingly erratic by the mid-1980s, ranging from Woody Allen's Hannah and Her Sisters in 1986, for which he won his first of two Best Supporting Actor Oscars, to the famously dire Jaws - The Revenge the following year.

 The Fourth Protocol, though, is an efficient thriller and one of his better efforts of the decade, even if the script doesn't always give him a great deal to work with as an actor.
 His character in the film can be seen as a development of his signature spy role Harry Palmer in The Ipcress File in 1965.
 20 years later and Palmer is now middle aged, a bit broader across the waist, and still battling with his condescending superiors.
-Although his abilities are recognised by some, he is still insubordinate and unable to toe the line or learn to keep his mouth shut even when it's for his own good.
+Although his abilities are recognised by some, he is still insubordinate and unable to toe the line or learn to keep his mouth shut, even when it's for his own good.
 Although his character has been given a young son who appears in a couple of scenes, Caine's is generally an underwritten part, and any interest in the role derives almost entirely from his casting.

 The film was directed by John Mackenzie, who had worked with Caine before on the Graham Greene adaptation The Honorary Consul (released as Beyond the Limit in the US) in 1983.
 Mackenzie had also been responsible for directing Pierce Brosnan in his film debut in 1980, in a brief appearance in the crime thriller The Long Good Friday.
 In directing The Fourth Protocol, Mackenzie is careful to ensure that his camera is mobile and that the film has plenty of movement, given that there are many dialogue scenes and a lot of exposition.